ameseee/graphql-pets/README.md

-To run the GraphQL server, run
+To run the GraphQL server, run:
 ```bash
 npm run dev
 ```